web-tiki/responsive-grid-of-hexagons/README.md

 ```

 ### Indent even rows
-The even rows (2nd, 4th,6th...) are indented with 'margin-left' on the first hexagon of even rows.
+The even rows (2nd, 4th,6th...) are indented with `margin-left` on the first hexagon of even rows.

 **The selector:**
-You can select that hexagon with the '.hex:nth-child(an+b)' selector.
+You can select that hexagon with the `.hex:nth-child(an+b)` selector.
 To determine the selector, you can use this rule:

 ```
 x = the number of hexagons on odd rows(1st, 3rd, 5th...)